 My absolute favourite recipe, and those of others I have cooked this for, is the Lamb Doner Kebab.
 No matter who I make this for, they always ask for the recipe and you can make it for a fraction of the cost of a kebab from the takeaway.

-Today, I am sharing this easy Doner Kebab recipe with you, as found in the book, along with my step by step instructions.
+Today, I am sharing this easy recipe with you so you can make your own Doner Kebab, as found in the book, along with my step by step instructions.

 1 tsp Plain Flour